 Advisor: Andy Bruno

 I am a PhD student focused on the Soviet Union and its environmental, technological, and industrial history.
-My previous research has been on American-Soviet business relations during the 1920's and the social construction of Soviet industrial machinery in the 1930's.
+My current project is an examination of the Soviet Rubber Industry, both in the strange and different ways the Soviet Union sought to produce synthetic rubber, and the groups, organizations, and individuals who participated in the rapid process of researching, creating, and selling "socialist rubber."
+My previous research has been on American-Soviet business relations during the 1920s and the social construction of Soviet industrial machinery in the 1930s.

 Field: Early America, Black Atlantic, Nineteenth-century US